ixiaopan/blog/content/post/DL-02-architecture.md

 $$

 We see that the gradient of $w_j$ is determined by the error in the output.
-In other words, cross-entropy punishes the wrong classification heavily since $\sigma(z)$ becomes larger as $z$ moves close to zero, as shown in Figure 2.
+In other words, cross-entropy punishes the wrong classification heavily.
+Figure 2 also shows that misclassified point conveys much information.

 ![](/blog/post/images/negative-log.png "Figure 2: Negative logarithm between 0 and 1.")